Chenglongyi/gitskills/readme.txt

-Createing a new branch is quick and simple & manager and dev.
+Createing a new branch is quick and simple & manager & master and dev.